 - What are the approximate dates and costs of Jerusalem Center Programs?

-The preceding costs include tuition, books and fees, room and board, round-trip air transportation from Salt Lake City, field trip expenses, medical insurance, and laundry.
+The preceding costs include tuition, books and fees, room and board, round-trip airfare from Salt Lake City, field trip expenses, medical insurance, and laundry.
 Personal expenses are not included.

 - What are the requirements for admission?

 In order to participate in a Jerusalem Center Program, applicants must meet the following admissions criteria: